 Focusing on how Irish people have influenced businesses around the world and what happened in the epicentre of the Easter Rising in 1916, some of Dublin’s newest attractions are some of its most fascinating yet.

-1. GPO Witness History, GPO Building, O’Connell Street
+1 - GPO Witness History, General Post Office, O’Connell Street

 Dublin’s iconic GPO Building in the heart of its main thoroughfare, O’Connell Street, was where Ireland was declared a sovereign nation on the front steps of the GPO when rebel leader Patrick Pearse read the Proclamation of Independence on Easter Monday, 1916.
 This brand new and highly immersive and engaging exhibition puts you right inside the GPO during Easter Week in 1916.

 2 - 1916 Rise of the Rebels Bus Tour